 “If I had not signed up for the QDC, I would have missed out on the data analytics and soft skills development I experienced during the challenge.
 Doing it remotely is one of its hallmarks.
 Over those online meetings, I made some friends and enjoyed the interactions with my coach who provided invaluable guidance throughout the journey.”

 Kashmeel Biserru, BI Norwegian Business School

 “For me, the QDC meant three things: deep and meaningful work, invaluable new relationships and an insightful first experience in professional international collaboration.
 QDC helped me become a better team player – and I made a great friend along the way!”

 Jérémi DeBlois-Beaucage, HEC Montréal

 While there are currently many uncertainties in the world of higher education – not to mention the world at large – a few things seem definite.
 Distance learning and international collaboration are here to stay, and adaptability will be a key factor for success.
 Thanks to the GBAC, QTEM students will graduate with these skills already in hand, using analytical skills along with practical experience to solve real business problems.
-For today’s graduates face many uncertainties not only in the world of higher education, but also in the job market.
+Today’s graduates face many uncertainties not only in the world of higher education, but also in the job market.
 As such, QTEM aims to have its graduates enter the world of work with the maximum preparation to become tomorrow’s leaders – and they’re betting the GBAC helps them do it.

 To learn more, visit www.qtem.org